christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 var $$ = require('jflux');
 $$.render(MyComponent({title: 'Hello world!'}), 'body');
 {% endhighlight %}
-You can pass properties to an object and use them with `this.props` in the scope of the component.
+You can pass properties to a component and use them with `this.props` in the scope of the component.
 #### Composing components
 {% highlight javascript %}
 /* Title.js */